On automorphisms, quasimorphisms, and coarse automorphisms of acylindrically hyperbolic groups: Coarse automorphisms

 The importance of equi bi-invariance for $\crse G = (G,\mathcal E)$ is that it is equivalent to the requirement that the multiplication function is controlled, and hence defines a coarse map $\crse{G\times G\to G}$.
 When this is the case, $\crse G$ is a group object in the category of coarse spaces.

-\begin{remark} It is not hard to show that the coarse structure $\mathcal E_d$ induced by a metric $d$ on $G$ is equi bi-invariant if and only if $d$ is coarsely equivalent to a bi-invariant metric (\cite{coarse_groups}*{Lemma 8.2.1}).
+\begin{remark} It is not hard to show that the coarse structure $\mathcal E_d$ induced by a metric $d$ on $G$ (\cref{exmp:metric coarse}) is equi bi-invariant if and only if $d$ is coarsely equivalent to a bi-invariant metric (\cite{coarse_groups}*{Lemma 8.2.1}).
 One can also observe that if $d$ is bi-invariant then $(G,d)$ is a group object in the category of metric spaces and Lipschitz maps, so $\crse G = (G,\mathcal E_d)$ is the ``coarsification'' of $(G,d)$. \end{remark}

 \begin{remark} The group objects in the category of coarse spaces are called \emph{coarse groups}.
 In principle, coarse groups need not be groups, as the multiplication function only needs to satisfy the group axioms up to closeness.
-However, it is still an open problem to exhibit a coarse group that is not coarsely isomorphic to a coarsified group \cite{coarse_groups}*{Question 11.0.1}. \end{remark}
+This means that, for instance, the associative law only needs to hold up to uniformly boundend error: $(g_1g_2)g_3\approx g_1(g_2g_3)$.
+Examples of coarse groups that are not a group can be constructed by considering approximate subgroups of a group with a bi-invariant metric \cite{coarse_groups}*{Corollary 5.3.6}.
+However, it is still an open problem to exhibit a coarse group that is not \emph{coarsely isomorphic} to a coarsified group \cite{coarse_groups}*{Question 11.0.1}. \end{remark}

 A \emph{coarse homomorphism} between groups with equi bi-invariant coarse structures $\crse G= (G,\mathcal E)$, $\crse H=(H,\mathcal F)$ is a coarse map $\crse{\phi\colon G\to H}$ such that

 where $\phi\colon G\to H$ is any representative of $\crse \phi$.